Return of Title IV Funds Policy (effective 7/1/21)

 Institutionally scheduled breaks of five or more consecutive days are excluded from the R2T4.

-When the University disburses different types of aid using different payment periods, e.g., one payment period for disbursing grant funds and another payment period for disbursing DL, only one payment period is used in determining earned funds.
+Note: When the University disburses different types of aid using different payment periods, e.g., one payment period for disbursing grant funds and another payment period for disbursing DL, only one payment period is used in determining earned funds.
 The payment period ending later is used for the R2T4 calculation.

 Percentage of Federal Financial Aid Earned

-The calculation of Percentage of Federal Financial Aid Earned includes all financial aid disbursed or that could have been disbursed to a student.
+The calculation of Percentage of Federal Financial Aid Earned includes all financial aid disbursed or that could have been disbursed to a student during the payment period.
 This percentage is equal to the percentage of the payment period completed by the student as of the student’s last date of attendance in the payment period.
 If the student withdraws after successfully completing the payment period, 100% of the federal financial aid funds are earned and no calculation is required.
 If the withdrawal date occurs after the student completes more than 60% of the payment period, the student earns 100% of the federal financial aid funds.